nikhil-mallik/uiKitDemo/README.md

 7. **Button Collection Screen**: Displays a dynamic number of buttons in a Collection View based on user input.
 8. **Button Scroll Screen**: Displays a dynamic number of buttons in a Scroll View based on user input.
 9. **Country Selection Screen**: Allows users to choose a country, state, and city from dropdown menus, with search functionality integrated.
-10. **User Image Scroll Screen**: Allows users to add and view images in a scrollable view, with list or grid layout options.
+10. **User Image Scroll Screen**: Allows users to add and view images in a scrollable view, with options for list or grid layout.
 11. **Full-Screen Image View**: Enables full-screen viewing of images with swipe, double-tap, and pinch-to-zoom gestures.
 12. **Profile Section Screen:** Shows the list of user details that have been added.
 13. **Profile Detail Screen:** Shows the details of the selected user and includes swipe functionality for deleting the user.
 14. **Profile Add Details Screen:** Shows the form where users can enter data and save it locally.
-15. **Profile Edit Details Screen:** Shows the form where users can edit and save data.
+15. **Profile Edit Details Screen:** Shows the form where users can edit data and save it.
 16. **Sticky Header Screen:** Shows the list of product data categorized by category name, with a sticky header and scrollable functionality.
 The first cell uses the `TableViewCell` class.
 17. **Swipe Image TableViewCell:** Shows all product images with swipe gestures.
 18. **Image TableViewCell:** Shows all product images in a vertical scroll within a `CollectionViewCell`.
+19. **Add Task Screen:** In the Screen user can add the details of about the task and this screen is used for the editing the existing data also.
+20. **Task List Screen:** In the Screen user can see the list of the task and this screen is used for the navigating to edit screen and delete the existing data also.
+This screen have the trailing tableView swipe functionality also.
+21. **LabelCountAViewController:** Show the increment and decrement of the count from the total three screen.

 ## Navigation